 A covered call strategy usually hinges on three key benefits:

-• You can hedge potential losses — slightly.
+Your premium can potentially offset small losses.
 If the price of your stock drops in value in the period between writing the option and the expiration date, the premium you made will help offset that loss in value.

 Covered calls vs. naked calls